Tejas-00/VisionWardobe-a-React-Native-App/README.md

-Got it!
-Here's a README file for your project:

----

 # VisionWardrobe - AI-Powered Wardrobe Assistant

 VisionWardrobe is a React Native mobile application that helps users choose the best outfits based on their height, size, and skin tone.
 It offers personalized clothing suggestions, including shirts, pants, shoes, and accessories, for different occasions.